grab/engineering-blog/_posts/2024-05-02-no-version-left-behind-our-epic-journey-of-gitlab-upgrades.md

 **Unexpected project distribution**: During upgrades and Gitaly server restarts, we observed unexpected migration of the monorepo to a crowded Gitaly server, resulting in higher rate limiting.
 We manually updated primary nodes for the monorepo and made this validation as a part of our deployment checklist.

-**Network File System (NFS) deprecation**: We migrated all required data to S3 buckets and deprecated NFS to become more resilient and independent of Availability Zone (AZ).
+**NFS deprecation**: We migrated all required data to S3 buckets and deprecated NFS to become more resilient and independent of Availability Zone (AZ).

 **Handling unexpected Continuous Integration (CI) operations**: A sudden surge in CI operations sometimes resulted in rate limiting and interrupted more essential Git operations for developers.
 This is because GitLab uses different RPC calls and their concurrency for SSH and HTTP operations.
 We encouraged using HTTPS links for GitLab CI and automation script and SSH links for regular Git operations.